 There’s the Oddfellows Cafe and Bar as well as Little Oddfellows at Elliott Bay Book Co. which is the location I went to.
 While their coffee looks amazing, and I’m sure it is, I got hot chocolate with their homemade marshmallows which were 10/10.
 It was very photogenic too which is always a plus in my book.
 They also have your typical brunch/lunch menu and even cocktails!
 If I lived in Seattle I’m sure I’d be a regular here.

 The Edgewater Hotel in Seattle

-We stayed at The Edgewater hotel very close to downtown, you can also read my full review of The Edgewater hotel.
-We absolutely loved it, the hotel was right on the water and we were able to walk over to Pike’s/Pier 57.
+We stayed at The Edgewater hotel very close to downtown and right on the water, you can also read my full review of The Edgewater hotel.
+We absolutely loved it, the hotel made us feel like we were truly in Washington and we were able to walk over to Pike’s/Pier 57.
 We lucked out with the hotel!
 It was a quick Uber/Lyft ride to everywhere we wanted to go.
 It’s also about a 5 minute walk to the monorail!
 If you’re looking for a great waterfront hotel in Seattle, WA I would highly recommend Edgewater.

 Hopefully now you’re convinced to go to Seattle, whether you’re near or far!
 If you go to Seattle, WA and want more details on my thoughts.
 Feel free to ask!

 ~ XOXO, the Pacific Northwest Loving, Amanda //Blonde out of Water